jeremy886/DjangoBasics/README.rst

     * customize a form html output in question_edit.html to enable Material CSS checkbox
     * add create view and edit view for multiple-choice and true-false questions

+v0.21

+    * unify create multiple-choice question view and create true-false question view into one
+    * use Formsets for Answer